huevana-ai/Huevana/README.md

+# Huevana
-# Huevana – AI-Powered Inclusive Skincare Recommendation App
+AI-Powered Inclusive Skincare Recommendation App.

-Personalized skincare for every tone and type.
-Built by Sai Teja Nagapuri 🚀
+Built by Sai Teja Nagapuri.
+Powered by GPT, ML, and love for inclusive beauty. 💅🧴